 Monzo introduces a new way to manage your finances from the comfort of your mobile phone.

 At the moment we are unable to show you any current accounts from Monzo.
-Please return to our current accounts page to see our wide selection of account providers, or see more current accounts below.
+Please return to our current accounts page to see our wide selection of account providers.

 Monzo Bank was first introduced in 2015 under the name Mondo.
 It gained traction as one of the fastest growing crowd-funded campaigns in history, managing to raise one million dollars in a matter of minutes.
 Today Monzo offers a new way of banking; an account managed and run entirely through a mobile app.

 As an app-based mobile bank, Monzo is a smart banking solution.
 It provides you with a MasterCard debit card and functions exactly as a normal current account does, with the key difference being that it’s all digitally run.

 How does Monzo work?

 Monzo works much like a regular current account – you’ll be able to set up standing orders and make withdrawals and deposits, but the difference is you can manage your account without needing to visit a branch.
 Unlike traditional banking however, Monzo boasts features to enhance your budgeting, help you understand and organise your finances as well as introduce some practicality to managing your everyday finances.

 There are a number of features you can benefit from if you sign up with Monzo bank including: